Log in

 About the Association

-The Alberta Clinical Hypnosis Society (ACHS) is a professional society made up of licensed health professionals in Alberta.
+The Canadian Federation of Clinical Hypnosis - Alberta Society (CFCH-AB) is a professional society made up of licensed health professionals in Alberta.
 Members are trained in the responsible, appropriate and ethical use of clinical hypnosis.

-All full members are also required to be licensed healthcare providers in the province of Alberta, Canada.
+All full members are also required to be regulated healthcare providers in the province of Alberta, Canada or equivalent if coming from another jurisdiction.

 Contact